tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 # Security Considerations

-The security considerations discussed in Section 8 of {{I-D.ietf-lamps-x509-slhdsa}} needs to be taken into account.
+The security considerations discussed in Section 9 of {{I-D.ietf-lamps-x509-slhdsa}} need to be taken into account.

 SLH-DSA imposes an upper bound of 2^64 signatures per key.
 If a key pair were used to sign 10 billion messages per second, it would take over 58 years to sign 2^64 messages.
 While this limit is extremely large, it is important to consider in long-lived TLS connection deployments, particularly for servers that handle many client connections.